 Mary Immaculate Students' Union (MISU) is the representative body for the students of MIC.
 The union provides support, advice and representation for its members, the students of MIC.
 Students automatically become members of MISU upon enrolment and MISU is accountable to the students whom it represents.

-The President of MISU for 2020-2021 is Aisling Cusask and the Vice-President is Laura Charleton.
+The President of MISU for 2021-2022 is Róisín Burke and the Vice-President is Aoife Gleeson (see video below).
 If you’re having any issues, be it with your accommodation, your assignments, your finances, your mental health, or anything else, MISU are here to help you.

 You can find more information on MISU and all they do here.